 All in all, this means that Stuttgart university is regarded as one of the top 30% universities in the world!

-Founded in 1818, it is Stuttgart's oldest university (Sorry Uni of Stuttgart!).
+Founded in 1818, it is Stuttgart's oldest university.
 What sets it apart from Uni of Stuttgart is that its primary areas of specialisation have traditionally been the agricultural and natural sciences.
 These days, however, the majority of its students are found enrolled in one of the many study programs offered by the faculty of business, economics and social sciences.
 This faculty is also the star of the university, as it is regularly ranked among the best in the country in these fields.

-Uni of Hohenheim offers a number of English language Masters degrees in each of its faculties:
+University of Hohenheim offers a number of English language Master's degrees in each of its faculties: